 - An MVP is viable.
 This means it must try to tangibly solve real-world and urgent problems faced by your target customers.
 So it’s not about figuring out the smallest collection of features.
 It’s about making sure we’ve understood our customers’ top problems, and figuring out how to deliver a solution to those problems in a way that early customers are willing to “pay” for.
 If we can’t viably solve early customers’ primary problems, everything else is moot.
 That is why an MVP is about validated learning.

 - An MVP is the minimum version of your product vision.
-In his blog post on why “A Landing Page Is NOT A Minimum Viable Product,” Ramli John provides some fascinating examples of MVPs using email, blogging, video and plain old hustle—including Groupon, which actually started as a blog.
+In his blog post on why “Luck: The Secret Sauce of Successful Startups,” Ramli John provides some fascinating examples of MVPs using email, blogging, video and plain old hustle—including Groupon, which actually started as a blog.
 If our MVP is actual code, it most definitely does not mean it is a half-baked or buggy product.
 The “minimum” is that it needs to viably solve early customers’ top problems from day one, building only those features at first and putting everything else in the backlog until we’ve achieved product/market fit.
 It also means being very deliberate about finding those “earlyvangelists” that Steve Blank always talks about.

 Ultimately, the key here is “maximum amount of validated learning.”
 This means being systematic about identifying our riskiest assumptions, formulating “testable falsifiable hypotheses” around these, and using our MVP to prove or disprove our hypotheses.

 One of the biggest challenges product innovators face in defining an MVP is getting buy-in from internal stakeholders.
 Somehow, you have to make everyone feel a part of the process without having your MVP destroyed by feature bloat right at the definition stage.

 The way I’ve done it is by fusing Lean Startup methods with product management practices—specifically by leveraging a process every product manager knows: roadmap prioritization.